pklaus/opus20/README.md

 The source code is [managed on Github: pklaus/opus20](https://github.com/pklaus/opus20).
 The Python package is also [registered on PyPI](https://pypi.python.org/pypi/opus20) for easy installation.

-#### Requirements
+#### Requirements and Installation

-*opus20* depends (only) on Python version 3.3+.
+The only strict requirement for the bare opus20 package is Python version 3.3+.
-I thought about backporting it to Python 2.7+ but it's not done so far.

-The web interface requires a couple of Python packages:

-    pip install jinja2 bottle matplotlib pandas numpy

-Installing matplotlib may also require you to install the python development package (for Python 3).

-#### Installing

-This package can be installed via pip directly from PyPI:
+Then, the package can be installed via pip directly from PyPI:

     pip install --upgrade opus20

+The package comes with an (optional) plot web server, too.
+It depends on some more Python packages.
-To install all requirements for the included plot web server, too, run this command instead:
+To install those requirements as well, run this command:

     pip install --upgrade opus20[webserver]

+This will install further packages like jinja2, bottle, matplotlib, pandas, and numpy.
+(Installing matplotlib may also require you to install the python development package for Python 3.)

 #### Usage